niallobrien/meteor-vue-validator/README.md

 }
 ```
 Once installed, we can use `v-validate` directive in your template.
-Notice that we initialised the `comment` property on the `data` object above.
+Notice that we add `&& comment` to the `v-show` directives so it doesn't initially display.
+This saves us having to initialise the model in the `data` object.

 The following is a template example.